I want to talk about a franchise coach. Not a particular one-just the actual title. Why?

-What do you see-rather, who do you see?
+Now what do you see-rather, who do you see?

 If you’re like most people, you probably pictured someone who looks like he would be a coach.

 Because it’s important.
-Better keep reading.
+Let me explain.

 The definition of a coach, from The Free Dictionary: